 Meat, including raw poultry, and is one food that should never be washed.
 Despite the fact that Campylobacter bacteria, one of the most common causes of food poisoning, is often found on raw chicken, by washing it the bacteria is easily transferred to other surfaces.
 The best way to protect yourself and others against this common bacteria is to thoroughly cook the chicken, which will reduce the number of bacteria to safe levels.

 When it comes to food which should be washed before use, ensure that you are using clean and sanitised equipment.
 If washing food in a sink, first make sure that the sink is clean.

-During the preparation stage of food handling, there are a number of tips recommended by FoodSafety.gov, the US Federal Government’s food safety information website:
+During the preparation stage of food handling, there is a number of tips recommended by FoodSafety.gov, the US Federal Government’s food safety information website:

 - Cut away any damaged or bruised areas

 - Rinse produce under running water.
 Don’t use soap, detergent, bleach, or commercial produce washes

 - Scrub firm produce—like melons or cucumbers—with a clean produce brush

 - Dry produce with a paper towel or clean cloth towel… and you’re done

 Another issue which directly relates to cleanliness and food safety is effective rubbish disposal.
 Keeping rubbish separate from foodstuff and away from surfaces and equipment is essential to reduce the risk of contamination.